apify/apify-sdk-js/packages/actor-scraper/web-scraper/README.md

     [Puppeteer](https://github.com/GoogleChrome/puppeteer) library and the ability to use server-side libraries.
 -   [Actors documentation](https://apify.com/docs/actor) -
     Documentation for the Apify Actors cloud computing platform.
--   [Apify SDK](https://sdk.apify.com) - Learn how to build a new web scraping actor from scratch using the world's most popular web crawling and scraping library for Node.js.
+-   [Crawlee](https://crawlee.dev) - Learn how to build a new web scraping actor from scratch using the world's most popular web crawling and scraping library for Node.js.

 ## Upgrading